Recovering from Common Ankle Injuries

 At some point in life, it is highly likely that you will injure your ankle.
-Taking care of the ankle after the injury can help speed up recovery and with these common injuries, you can be back on your feet in no time!
+We've created Complete Ankle Recovery Guide to get you back on your feet after suffering with these common injuries, we'll get you back on your feet in no time!

 Sprains and strains happen when the joint or limb moves awkwardly or overextends.
 Sprains are graded 1-3, from partial tears to full ruptures.
 Ligaments are fibrous structures that attached bone to bone, they give stability to the ankle and help us to balance.
 These structures aren't very elastic as they are designed for stability when overstretched they can be damaged and become inflamed.
 This commonly happens when we lose our balance or the ankle moves in an unexpected direction.